ablazleon/env-k8-jenkins/README.md

 Take a screenshot of the Jenkins pipeline showing deployment and a screenshot of your AWS EC2 page showing the newly created (for blue/green) or modified (for rolling) instances.
 Make sure you name your instances differently between blue and green deployments.

+### c.
+Rubric

+#### Set up pipeline

+- [x] ***Create Github repository with project code:*** All project code is stored in a GitHub repository and a link to the repository has been provided for reviewers.
+- [ ] ***Use image repository to store Docker images***The project uses a centralized image repository to manage images built in the project.
+After a clean build, images are pushed to the repository.

+#### Build Docker Container

+- [ ] ***Execute linting step in code pipeline:*** Code is checked against a linter as part of a Continuous Integration step (demonstrated w/ two screenshots).
+- [ ] ***Build a Docker container in a pipeline*** The project takes a Dockerfile and creates a Docker container in the pipeline.

+#### Successful Deployment

+- [ ] ***The Docker container is deployed to a Kubernetes cluster:*** The cluster is deployed with CloudFormation or Ansible.
+This should be in the source code of the student’s submission.
+- [ ] ***Use Blue/Green Deployment or a Rolling Deployment successfully*** The project performs the correct steps to do a blue/green or a rolling deployment into the environment selected.
+Student demonstrates the successful completion of chosen deployment methodology with screenshots.